 Definition Of A Will in West Bloomfield

 Since I am a West Bloomfield wills lawyer, I can explain wills.
 A will uses the probate process to disburse property upon death.
-And a will appoints a guardian for children.
+And will appoint a guardian for the children.
 During your life, you own your property and make decisions for your minor children.
-However, after death a person you appoint, called a “personal representative” manages your property.
+However, after death, a person you appoint, called a “personal representative” manages your property.
 And the “estate” owns the property.
-But, the personal representative owes the estate legal duties.
+However, the personal representative owes the estate legal duties.
 For example, the first duty is loyalty.
 Similarly, the second duty is honesty.
 And, the personal representative must account to the court.

 Wills Lawyers Create Wills

 A wills lawyer creates a will for his client.
-The client (called the “testator”) tells the the lawyer their intentions.
+The client (called the “testator”) tells the lawyer their intentions.
 First, the testator must tell the attorney who will process the estate (the “personal representative”).
-Second, the testator must tell the attorney who will receive the testators property at death (the “devisees”).
+Second, the testator must tell the attorney who will receive the testator’s property at death (the “devisees”).
 Finally, the testator must pick a guardian for minor children.
-The personal representative, the guardian and the devisees may be the same person.
-On the other hand they may be different.
+The personal representative, the guardian, and the devisees may be the same person.
+On the other hand, they may be different.
 The testator must be competent when the will is created.
 And, a will must be in writing.
 In addition, it must be witnessed by two people when it is signed.
 With a properly drawn will there are many required clauses.
 If required clauses are not included the will is not invalid.
 However, it may require court interpretation.
-In sum, a person should not draft a will using off the shelf software.
+In sum, a person should not draft a will using off-the-shelf software.

 Wills And Estate Planning In West Bloomfield